Clinical Neurophysiology, Electroencephalography Fellowship (Minnesota)

 - Teaching other medical trainees

-Mayo Clinic's Clinical Neurophysiology, Electroencephalography Fellowship Program is certified by the Accreditation Council for Graduate Medical Education (ACGME) and graduates are eligible to take the Subspecialty Certification Examination in Clinical Neurophysiology, given by the American Board of Psychiatry and Neurology (ABPN).
+Graduates are eligible to take the subspecialty certification examination in clinical neurophysiology given by the American Board of Psychiatry and Neurology (ABPN).

-This fellowship also meets the requirements for board certification in EEG, offered by the American Board of Clinical Neurophysiology (ABCN).
+This fellowship also meets the requirements for board certification through the American Board of Clinical Neurophysiology (ABCN).

-The Clinical Neurophysiology, Electroencephalography Fellowship at Mayo Clinic in Rochester was established in 1960 and accredited in 1996.
-Several fellows have completed training in this program.
-There are three CNP-EEG slots available annually.
+The Clinical Neurophysiology Electroencephalography Fellowship at Mayo Clinic's campus in Rochester was established in 1960 and accredited in 1996.
+Dozens of fellows have completed training in this program, many of whom are professors and lab directors at academic institutions.
+Three fellowship slots are available annually.